Use OAuth/OIDC to Authenticate to Confluent Cloud

 Pool filters

-Pool filters use Common Expression Language (CEL) to evaluate JWT claims and determine access.
-They allow you to create dynamic, claims-based access control policies that automatically map users to the appropriate identity pool based on their token claims.
+Pool filters are Common Expression Language (CEL) expressions that evaluate JWT claims to determine which identity pool to use.
+They enable dynamic, claims-based access control policies that automatically map users based on their token claims.

 For examples and configuration details, see Set OAuth identity pool filters.